 What Makes California Rafting in the Fall Special?Posted September 22, 2021 by Trey Armstrong: guide and grandson of founder George Armstrong

-As discussed in an earlier post, there are essentially three “seasons” of rafting in California.
+As discussed in an earlier post, there are essentially four “seasons” of rafting in California.
 While the most well-known “season” is during the hot summer months, the part of the rafting season that comes after Labor Day has some of the most peaceful days out on the river.
 As fall gently rolls into the state, the leaves begin to change, the weather turns from hot to pleasant, and there is time to relax on the river, free from the hustle and bustle of the high season.

 After a long summer, our guides love the fall rafting season.
 It is time to finish well and enjoy what these final months have to offer.
 For our guests, it is often a time for a final hurrah away from the office and the classroom before winter settles in.